rsmith-nl/calculix-build-pastix/README.md

 These commands can probably be commented out on Linux.
 If not, they need to be adapted since GNU sed is slightly different in its use of the `-i` option.
+Note that this also requires Cython 0.2x.
+Cython 3 does not work.

 ```
 sh 05_build_parsec.sh|& tee logfiles/parsec.log